SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 5. Selenium-Core instructs the browser to act on that first instruction, typically opening a page of the AUT.
-6. The browser receives the open request and asks for the website's content from the Selenium-RC server (set as the HTTP proxy for the browser to use).
+6. The browser receives the open request and asks for the website's content from the Selenium RC server (set as the HTTP proxy for the browser to use).
-7. Selenium-RC server communicates with the Web server asking for the page and once it receives it, it sends the page to the browser masking the origin to look like the page comes from the same server as Selenium-Core (this allows Selenium-Core to comply with the Same Origin Policy).
+7. Selenium RC server communicates with the Web server asking for the page and once it receives it, it sends the page to the browser masking the origin to look like the page comes from the same server as Selenium-Core (this allows Selenium-Core to comply with the Same Origin Policy).